 We just love the guides here because you can't always find the best spots on your own, you know?
 Plus from our experience, the guides (we have our favorites listed below) have all been so fun that just hanging out with them became one of the highlights of the whole trip.

 Many tourists also rent scooters to ride further out into the countryside or to nearby towns, however if you do a few searches on Google you'll quickly see it comes with some pretty hefty risks.

 *ILP Volunteers - While you'll find many guides (including our favorites listed below) that offer tours on scooters, this is not allowed during your semester with ILP for your protection.
 Stick to the bicycle rides.

 Mmmkay, onto our favorite guides.
 Loads of ILP alumni rave about Peter and how awesome he is.
 He’s so nice, and Angelina (another happy ILP China volunteer) said he made their trip to Yangshuo so worth it!
 You can rent bikes during your guided afternoon with Peter.

-Here’s his contact information (and this darling pictures) so you can let him know when you’re going to be in town.
+Here’s his contact information so you can let him know when you’re going to be in town.
+He's gotten pretty popular so I'd recommend booking him as far in advance as you can.
 And yes, he speaks English!

 Bike Around With Esther

-Esther’s a bit of celebrity with our volunteers as well - she even has her own blog post!
+Esther’s a bit of celebrity with our volunteers as well, she even has her own blog post!
 Stacie (who has volunteered with ILP in this country twice now) has quite the story to tell about how Esther impacted not only her Yangshuo trip but her life.
-Make sure you read that post - it’s a good one.

 McKenzie also volunteered in China and had loads to say about how Esther is “seriously the cutest little lady and so so sweet.”
 When you send her a message or call, she’ll tell you where to meet her (which is really easy to find) and you pick a bike and off you go.
 Esther shows you the stuff you want to see and do (like the mud caves) and the behind the scenes stuff.
 We love Esther!